What is re-enrolment and re-declaration?

 If any staff don't meet the age and earnings criteria, then your client doesn't need to do anything with them - until the next re-enrolment date - unless they ask to join the pension scheme.

 In all cases, if an employer finds that they don't have any eligible staff to re-enrol, they'll still need to complete their re-declaration of compliance.

 Please note that in the same pay cycle your client may be assessing other staff who have never been automatically enrolled before.
 Postponement can be used for any staff who become eligible for automatic enrolment for the first time - it's only those staff being re-enrolled where it isn't allowed.

-If your client has staff to re-enrol, they must ensure they are put into a pension scheme that can be used for automatic enrolment within six weeks of the chosen re-enrolment date.
+If your client has staff to re-enrol, they must ensure they're put into a pension scheme that can be used for automatic enrolment within six weeks of their re-enrolment date.